jp-mess/relative-geometry-article/index.md

 "Ring" bundle adjustment does better than "basic" bundle adjustment when the initial ring estimate is good compared to the initial camera estimates.
 If the initial camera estimates are great, then the ring doesn't have much opportunity to do much.
 If the initial ring estimate is bad, then it hurts us more than helps us.
 I'll attempt to quantify the benefit of using a geometric prior by setting up some simulations that illustrate this point.

-## High (unrealistic) noise
+## Crazy high camera noise

-When the camera positional noise is high (`std = 2`) and the ring noise is high (`std = 0.6`).
+When the camera positional noise is unrealistically high (`std = 2`) and the ring noise is high (`std = 0.6`).
 The ring solver converges with an average camera positioning error of `0.21`, which isn't too bad, considering how bad our initial camera estimates were.
 Here's the optimizer log, which tells us that we've converged, but remember that this is just the reprojection error, which often has little bearing on the global accuracy.

 ```bash
 iter      cost      cost_change  |gradient|   |step|    tr_ratio  tr_radius  ls_iter  iter_time  total_time